hildjj/quence/README.md

 `[participant] [arrow] [participant]` draw a line with [arrows](#arrows) between two [participants](#participants).
 A participant that has not been previously mentioned will be automatically created.
+Note that a message may be of the form `B -> B`, which produces a self message.

 Options
 -------